 Yes, Dogs Do Get Headaches

 If it seems like your dog has a headache, they probably do have a headache.
-The reasons why they have a headache and the appropriate course of action will always vary.
-You should always follow the vet’s advice — your dog’s vet knows best.
+The reasons they have a headache and the appropriate course of action will always vary.
+At ElleVet, we believe you should always follow the vet’s advice.

 If your dog regularly gets headaches, you may need to commit to significant lifestyle changes for your dog’s continued wellness.
 Be ready to do what you must to keep your dog happy and healthy.